 And set the subtitle mode to “Extract to idx/sub file”.
 You are able to extract all subtitles in your DVD and Bluray to idx/sub.

 Click Start button and DVDFab will begin right away ripping and decrypting the Bluray or DVD and save the subtitle file as idx and sub.

 Free Convert IDX/SUB to SRT

 Update: since DVDFab is able to extract subtitles from Blu-ray DVD in SRT, you don’t have to use this free online tool to convert IDX/SUB to SRT anymore.
 This part is kept just for your reference.

 Idx/sub does not seem to be as widely used as SRT, but luckily, there is a free way to convert idx/sub to SRT.
 What you need is just a web browser, so this job can be done on any system.

 It is really simple to free convert idx/sub to srt online.
 You select and upload the idx and sub file separately and click Convert:

-When the converting is done, click Download to download SRT file to your local hard drive:
+When the converting is done, click Download to download the SRT file to your local hard drive:

 Here’s the final SRT file we extract and convert from Bluray and DVD: